Hackerbotsiam/Hackerbotsiam/README.md

 ### Hi there 👋, my name is Ohi Yea Siam
 #### Ethical hacker and Programmer.

-I’m an ethical hacker and programmer passionate about securing systems and solving complex problems through code.
-With a solid foundation in cybersecurity and programming, I specialize in identifying vulnerabilities and crafting solutions to protect digital assets.
-My skills include penetration testing, vulnerability assessment, and creating robust software solutions.
-I’m committed to ethical practices and continuous learning, always staying ahead of emerging threats and technologies to ensure the highest level of security and efficiency.
+I’m a passionate Web Developer with skills in HTML, CSS, JavaScript, Python, React, and PostgreSQL.
+I enjoy building responsive, user-friendly, and secure web applications that deliver real value.
+My focus is on writing clean and efficient code while continuously learning modern tools and technologies to improve my craft.
+I aim to grow as a professional developer by creating impactful projects and contributing to the tech community.

-Skills: Linux/Python/java
+Skills: HTML/Css/js/Python/Postgresql/REACT

 - 🔭 I’m currently working on as a university student
-- 🌱 I’m currently learning ethical hacking and programming.
+- 🌱 I’m currently learning web development and programming.
 - 👯 I’m looking to collaborate on with github.
 - 🤔 I’m looking for help with for anyone.
 - 💬 Ask me about my goal.